 And, seriously, you guys, you ought to visit Austin in the near future.
-The capital of Texas is so stinkin’ fun and unique too.
+The capital of Texas is so stinkin’ fun and unique too, with plenty for a solo traveler to enjoy.
 The atmosphere differs from other American cities that I have visited in the past.
 It’s open, friendly, unique.

 The weather was gorgeous, with sunny skies and 75 degree balmy breezes, and the humidity was non-existent except for one day.
 Could you experience a thunderstorm?
 Eh, maybe.
 But overall, spring’s weather is wonderful.

 Keep in mind that I only stayed in Austin for five days, so, of course, I don’t know everything that this funky capital offers.
 I’m not that arrogant (yet).

-Um.
-Yum.
-Austin’s food trucks are incredible.
-High quality, diverse, and plentiful.
+Austin’s renowned food trucks are high quality, diverse, and plentiful.
 Especially in South and East Austin, I was never more than a few blocks away from an enticing food truck so it was easy, maybe too easy, to plan my meals.

 On my own trip, some of my favorite food trucks were Hey Cupcake, ARLO’S, Veracruz All Natural, and Gourdough’s Big.
 Fat.
 Donuts.
 Mmmmm, yummy.
 Seriously, here the food truck possibilities are endless.
 Endless.